-The first ideas that would later become the intelligent environment Atlas appeared in 2014.
+The first ideas that would later become the Titan Cognitive Engine appeared in 2014.
 We were discussing the monumental success of virtual worlds in gaming, centering on three aspects.
 The worlds were modular, the experiences collaborative, and the possibilities infinite.

 How might we apply these principles to simulating real life?

-Originally, this seemed like an excellent idea for a game or virtual reality platform, one many have attempted with varying success.
-With two decades of monotonous professional life behind us, the prospect of creating such an innovation –any innovation– was stirring enough that we discussed it again and again trying to pin down what parameters would allow such complex virtual simulation.
+Originally, this seemed like an excellent idea for a game or virtual reality platform; many have attempted varying success.
+The prospect of creating such innovation was stirring enough that we discussed it again and again, trying to pin down what parameters would allow such complex virtual simulation.

 We quickly realized pure modular functionality in the finished worlds would require a fully modular engine.
 The implications of this went deep: modular editor windows and tools, meaning modular parameters within the engine itself.
 Such modularity was unheard of in any game engine and is really a property of code itself.

-The lack of a proper editing interface posed a significant challenge as we wanted users of all experience levels to fully immerse themselves in as large a degree of customizability as possible.
-We went to work on a Natural Language system, initially, to allow such interactions between users and the engine to take place.
+The lack of a proper editing interface posed a significant challenge.
+We wanted users of all experience levels to fully immerse themselves in as large a degree of customizability as possible.
+Initially, we went to work on a Natural Language system to allow such interactions between users and the engine to take place.

 This, in turn, created a new problem: to modify the world with language, a certain standardization of the objects in the world would be necessary, abstracting them from mere objects.
-We created the Concept Container, a wrapper allowing anything to be described and interacted within the virtual worlds.
+We created the Concept Container and the Event Container, two wrappers allowing anything to be described and interacted within the virtual worlds.